Biomimicry at the Insectarium

 Scheduling & Logistics: The Insectarium runs programs Monday through Friday.
 We can do programs as early as 10am normally, earlier in a pinch if your schedule is extra tight.
 If you have more than 30 students in your group we will work with you to come up with a logistical solution.
 In the past groups of 50 to 60 students (whole grade levels) have had half the group come in the morning while the other half visits the public library, park or other space downtown.
 After breaking for lunch midday the groups flip-flop and the second half of the students visit with us in the afternoon.
 We need at least 30 minutes between programs to reset the classroom and are more than happy to help work out all of the scheduling details with you.
 Email Carolyn Taber any and all logistical and programmatic questions: firstname.lastname@example.org

 Starting with the 2019/2020 school year the Insectarium will be offering a biomimicry program that comes into Missoula area classrooms.
-This program will feature two classroom visits and one trip to a local park or open space area.
-During the first two visits Insectarium educators will bring a live Bug Ambassador for students to interact with and use as the launching off point for biomimicry engineering challenges.
-The final visit to a local park or open space area will allow students to find, catch and identify native insects to use as inspiration for inventions of their own design.
+This program will feature a classroom visit with the opportunity to expand to additional visits and a trip to a local park or open space area.
 To stay informed about this new program, join our newsletter mailing list by filling in the short form on the right hand side of this page.

 Want to join us for a program?
 Fill out the short form below to get started.